mnielsen/notes-on-writing/notes_on_writing.md

   opening paragraph.
 Note that a great opening paragraph can, to a considerable extent, compensate for a less-than-great opening sentence.
 Of course, it's better to have both.

+### Opening sentence: "Fahrenheit 451" (Bradbury)

+> It was a pleasure to burn.

+A beautiful evocation of _feeling_.
+It has both internal content -- the feeling a specific person gets -- as well as a dramatic visual.

 ### Opening sentence: "How Buildings Learn" (Brand)

 > Year after year, the cultural elite of San Francisco is treated to